Pretty-SFOS/opal-about/README.md

 To **use** packaged translations in your project, follow the main documentation for using Opal modules [here](https://github.com/Pretty-SFOS/opal#using-opal).

 You can also **contribute** translations.
+If an app uses Opal modules, consider updating its translations at the source (i.e. here), so that all Opal users can benefit from it.
 Translations are managed using [Weblate](https://hosted.weblate.org/projects/opal/opal-about).

-Please prefer this over pull requests (which are still welcome, of course).
+Please prefer Weblate over pull requests (which are still welcome, of course).
 If you just found a minor problem, you can also
 [leave a comment in the forum](https://forum.sailfishos.org/t/opal-qml-components-for-app-development/15801) or [open an issue](https://github.com/Pretty-SFOS/opal-about/issues/new).